 Prioritise Protein

-Adequate protein supports muscle preservation and has a higher thermic effect than carbohydrates or fats, your body burns more calories just digesting it.
+Adequate protein intake preserves muscle and has a higher thermic effect than carbohydrates or fats, so your body burns more calories during digestion.

 Resistance Train Consistently

-Building and preserving muscle mass is one of the most impactful things you can do for long-term metabolic health, regardless of age.
+Building and maintaining muscle mass is among the most effective strategies for long-term metabolic health at any age.

 Protect Your Sleep

 Deep, restorative sleep supports growth hormone secretion, appetite regulation, and insulin sensitivity.
-It's not a luxury, it's a metabolic essential.
+It is a metabolic essential, not a luxury.

 Support Your Gut Daily

-A varied, fibre-rich diet alongside targeted probiotic and prebiotic support nurtures the microbiome diversity that underpins healthy metabolic function.
+A varied, fibre rich diet with targeted probiotic and prebiotic support promotes microbiome diversity, which is essential for healthy metabolic function.

 The Fit Lab Perspective

-At Fit Lab, we believe metabolic health is about finding your body's natural rhythm, not forcing it into submission.
-The changes described here are real, and they're grounded in biology.
-But they are not inevitable sentences.
-They are signals, asking for a more attentive kind of care.
+At Fit Lab, we believe metabolic health involves understanding and supporting your body's natural rhythm.
+The changes described are real and biologically based, but they are not unchangeable.
+Instead, they signal the need for attentive care.

-Our formulas are designed to work with these systems, supporting the energy, metabolic balance, and gut health that form the three pillars of everyday vitality.
-When these systems are functioning well, everything else follows: better energy, clearer thinking, steadier weight, and the quiet confidence of a body that feels supported.
+Our formulas are designed to support energy, metabolic balance, and gut health, which are the three pillars of vitality.
+When these systems function well, you experience improved energy, clearer thinking, steadier weight, and greater confidence in your health.

 Support Your Metabolic Balance

-Our GLP-1 Support+ formula is designed to work alongside your body's natural metabolic signals for steady, long-term well-being.
+Our Weight Management Support+ formula is designed to work alongside your body's natural metabolic signals for steady, long-term well-being.